wjyoumans/arora-ge-ntru/README.md

 A C++ implementation of the Arora-Ge algorithm for breaking NTRU with multiple keys.

+There is also a SageMath implementation in the `sagemath` directory.

 This software was developed to supplement the article "An algebraic algorithm for breaking NTRU with multiple keys" by Shi Bai, Hansraj Jangir, Tran Ngo, and William Youmans.